 Internet and social media campaigns: AFIS Cyprus communicates through and actively updates their Facebook page.
 A Facebook App was released allowing users to play an educational game.
 In December 2013 an online game was launched in which the user is given a mission to build a new city using waste batteries.
+In August 2014, AFIS and Green Dot Cyprus released an app which provides information about collection points for waste packaging and batteries.
+In July 2015, AFIS launched another online game where players are to collect as many batteries as they can to avoid polluting land, air and water.

 Other: Throughout 2013 AFIS sponsored a weekly 'environmental issues'-focused radio program entitled "At the yard of Earth", with batteries recycling being the topic of several broadcasts.
-AFIS participates in and coorganises events, notably to inform children about battery recycling in funny and interesting ways such as through games or competitions.
-Schools with the highest performance in battery recycling received awards.
-An advertising campaign was launched in March 2014 in three shopping malls.